Use case: Department of Health and Aged Care

 Hospitals and aged care facilities require accurate and timely information about bushfires to plan, prepare and respond

-Access to a national authoritative bushfire boundaries data service aids in decision making for the Department of Health and Aged Care.
+Access to a national authoritative bushfire extents data service aids in decision making for the Department of Health and Aged Care.
 Decisions aided or influenced using the new data service as an input for the Health Emergency Response App include:

 • Welfare checks or advice on evacuations due to bushfire threat to aged care facilities.